anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

    - Navigate to the S3 bucket created from the CloudFormation Stack and upload deployment/amazon.csv to the bucket.

 5. Open the SageMaker Notebook Instance:
-   - Launch the SageMaker notebook instance provisioned by the CloudFormation stack.
+   - Launch the SageMaker notebook instance provisioned by the CloudFormation stack and click open with Jupyter or JupyterLab
    - Upload the 4 notebooks in the same instance

 6. Run the Notebooks in Order